xstreamworship/chi-fw-arduino-sketches/README.md

 Note: Some source files are derived works, having additional copyrights from other parties.
 See the
       source files.
 This project also includes LUFA-100807 USB library from fourwalledcubicle.com, under its own copyright and license.
+The USB MCU source, derived from example code templates originating from LUFA Library, and the LUFA library itself, use a BSD like license.

 License
 =======